Updated on 2025-07-22 GMT+08:00

 Topic creator

-Only the topic creator has the permission to publish messages to the topic.
+Only users under the same account as the topic creator have the permission to publish messages to this topic.

 All users